inet-framework/inet/doc/src/users-guide/ch-transport.rst

 communicate with other layers through the same interface, so they can be interchanged and also mixed in the same network.

-It is important to note that in all three implementations, applications using TCP can open a connection in either of two modes: "autoread" or "explicit-read", usually controlled by a boolean parameter called :par:`autoRead`.
+It is important to note that in all three implementations, connections can be opened in either "autoread" or "explicit-read" mode, usually controlled by a boolean parameter called :par:`autoRead`.
 In "autoread" mode, all incoming data in a TCP connection is immediately sent to the application, whereas in "explicit-read" mode, the user must send a specific read request similar to the Unix Socket API read() call, allowing TCP to respond with either queued data or new incoming data based on the connection.

 Although read mode appears to be an implementation detail, it has fundamental implications on the behavior of the TCP protocol.
 "Autoread" mode always